RAF Fairford: Second World War

-Construction started in 1943 as part of a programme to open fourteen airfields in southern England to be used by British and American troop carrier transports and gliders.
+Construction started in 1943 as part of a programme to open 14 airfields in southern England to be used by British and American troop-carrier transports and gliders.
 The station opened on 18 January 1944.
-Initially intended to be operated by the United States forces, the first occupants arrived on 18 March when the Royal Air Force's No.620 Squadron equipped with the Short Stirling Mk.IV moved from RAF Leicester East, soon to be accompanied on 25 March by No. 190 Squadron also operating the Stirling.
+Initially intended to be operated by the United States forces, the first occupants arrived on 18 March when the RAF's No.620 Squadron equipped with the Short Stirling Mk.IV moved from RAF Leicester East, soon to be accompanied on 25 March by No. 190 Squadron also operating the Stirling.
 The aircraft were used for airborne forces operations, performing parachute drops of troops and supplies and towing Airspeed Horsa assault gliders.
 Troop carriers and gliders from Fairford were used for the D-Day invasion of Normandy.
 The RAF used it to lift British troops for Operation Market Garden.

-The following units were also here at some point:
+These units were also based here at some point: